AdobeDocs/commerce-admin.en/help/page-builder/3-catalog-content.md

 ---
 # Walkthrough Part 3: Catalog Content

-In this exercise demonstrates how easy it is to add a product list to a page, customize product pages, and create a custom attribute that adds the [!DNL Page Builder] workspace to a product attribute set.
+This exercise demonstrates how easy it is to add a product list to a page, customize product pages, and create a custom attribute that adds the [!DNL Page Builder] workspace to a product attribute set.

 ![Product list](./assets/pb-add-content-products-list.png)<!-- zoom -->